 The keys to a long-lasting indoor tree are getting it fresh and keeping it watered.
 This little funnel system makes it easy to monitor and replenish the water supply in your stand.

 Our beekeeper George Howe keeps his hives right here on the Farm, just across the pond from the barn.
 Honey can’t get more local than that – and his is delicious.

-Bruce Carpenter taps his own trees up by Lake Luzerne, in northern Saratoga County.
+Bruce Carpenter taps his own trees up by Lake Luzerne.
 He brings us fresh syrup, when he’s not tending to his own crop of Christmas trees.